microsoft/promptflow/docs/how-to-guides/manage-connections.md

 :::{tab-item} SDK
 :sync: SDK
-The code snippet below shows how to update exisiting connections with new values:
+The code snippet below shows how to update existing connections with new values:
 ```python
 # Update an azure open ai connection with a new api base
 connection = pf.connections.get(name="my_azure_open_ai_connection")